surveilcamera/www/README.md

 view to camera   - This name is straightforward and tells users that the service is for viewing camera feeds.
 It's direct and to the point.

+## offer

+I am looking for professionals who will help me find clients for an IP camera assistant with object detection in Europe.
+Does anyone have a recommendation?
+#SurveillanceCamera #CameraAssistant #CCTV #cameraMonit #Marketing #Advertising #findapro #objectDetection #surveilCamera

 ### surveil camera